ptr-geeks/projects/src/pc-simulation/README.md

 - Latches switch their state when powered and have a manual ooverride (click)
 - Everything that isn't a wire, wire reader or wire writer counts as a gate so technically you could even output a signal from a light

-Set mspt (miliseconds per tick) and save path in main.rs at the top.
-Yes, this program saves your progress
+The program saves your progress in the same dir as the executable